 If you take a stroll in the centre, you can find many interesting and iconic streets in the centre.
 Check out the preserved merchant and samurai quarters of Horiuchi and Jokamachi.
 In Jokamachi, Kikuya Residence is worthwhile to visit.
 This spacious home of a rich merchant family offers a beautiful garden and more than five hundred period pieces on display.
 The Enseiji Temple was built in the thirteenth century; Japan's first prime minister, Hirobumi Ito, studied there during his childhood.
 Tokoji Temple was founded in the seventeenth century and belongs to the Japanese Zen Buddhists.
 The architectural style has a significant Chinese influence.
 The beautiful wooden building can be found east of the centre.

-Written by local enthusiast for Hagi hostels
+Written by Travel Expert Hagi

 Flo